-For maximum efficiency and burn times only burn wood that has been cut, split and seasoned for 12-24 months, sheltered from rain and snow.
-The wood should be split 6-8" in diameter and cut 12-16" for the fastest seasoning and should be around 20% moisture content by weight before burning.
+Only burn wood that has been cut, split and seasoned for 12-24 months, sheltered from rain and snow in Fall through Spring.
+The wood should be split 6-8" in diameter and cut 12-16" for the fastest seasoning and should be 19-25% moisture content by weight before burning.
 Moisture content of 30% and higher is considered "wet" and the more moisture, the more smoke and creosote is created while the wood heats up and dries out to burn clean.
 Large or un-split pieces will have more moisture and make more smoke and creosote than pieces that are properly cut and split.

-To test moisture content, use several pieces to get an average of a pile and first split the wood then test using a moisture tester with pins suitable for wood (available from Nature's Comfort or your dealer), placing the pins in line with the wood grain.
-Testing the ends or outside of pieces will give you a false, low reading.
+To test moisture content, use several pieces to get an average of a pile and first split the wood, then use a moisture tester with pins suitable for wood (available from Nature's Comfort), placing the pins in line with the wood grain.
+Testing the ends or outside of pieces give a false, low reading.